Buenohy/spotify-api/README.md

 A simple RESTful API built with **Node.js**, **Express**, and **PostgreSQL**.
 This project serves as a basic backend to manage and retrieve a list of songs, simulating a core feature of a music streaming service.

+## 📝 Description

+This project serves as the backend foundation for a conceptual music application.
+It provides a clean and simple RESTful endpoint to fetch song data from a PostgreSQL database.
+The main goal is to offer a straightforward and scalable API that can be easily consumed by any frontend client (web or mobile) to display a list of songs.

 ## ✨ Key Features

 - **Songs Endpoint:** Provides a `GET /api/songs` endpoint to retrieve all songs from the database.